lostpfg/puble/README.md

 # Puble - PubSub React Hooks with RxJS

-Puble provides a set of React hooks and a service for a publish-subscribe pattern implementation using RxJS.
-It allows components within a React application to publish and subscribe to events.
+**Puble** provides a set of React hooks and a service for a publish-subscribe pattern powered by RxJS.
+It allows components within a React application to publish and subscribe to events asynchronously.
+Additionally it leverages the BroadCast Channel api to allow users to publish events between browsing contexts (windows, tabs, etc) and workers on the same origin.

 ## Installation
 ```bash